Abbas-Dev-786/Block_Ride/README.md

 # 🚗 Decentralized Ride Sharing Platform

 A decentralized ride-sharing platform that connects riders and drivers without the need for a middleman.
-Built during the [HackathonName] Hackathon to revolutionize transportation by utilizing blockchain for secure and trustless payments.
+Built during the BuildOn Hackathon by QuickNode to revolutionize transportation by utilizing blockchain for secure and trustless payments.

 ## 📋 Table of Contents